xeTaiz/jekylltest/pages/manual/manual-gettingstarted-ui.md

 First and foremost, the *inports and outports* show to which other processors this processor is connected, encoding the received and produced data types with colors.
 Also, they show immediately which information is mandatory and what is additional optional input.
 The *Status Light* signals whether the processor has successfully produced an output, meaning it has all necessary inputs connected and could process them without any fatal errors.
 Lastly, you can connect a processors properties to (the same type of) properties in other processors by dragging a connection from the *Property Link Connector* to another processor.
-The actual linking mechanism is explaiend [below](#markdown-header-linking).
+The actual linking mechanism is explaiend [below](#properties).

-To create your own custom processors, look at TODO: link to tut
+To create your own custom processors, check out [this guide](manual-devguide-build-processor)

 ## Ports
 As explained above, a processor's ports determine the inputs and outputs of the operation that is executed in a processor.
 A dot inside the port marks that the port is optional and the processor should work without connecting it.
 A port's color shows of which type the data is that flows through it, for example red for volumes, yellow for meshes and blue for images.
 To directly inspect the data that flows through a port, you can look at the *Port Inspector* by hovering over a port: